Lotto History & Draw Pattern Mathematics

 I then had a friend offer to help me build the html lottery number combination generator with me (It still needs a name) that I was seeking to build and waala I have a website.
 I spent the first 6 months allowing for my own prediction history to build up, to make sure that what I was doing was going to actually work, before I started adding pages to the website like this lottery history page your about to read over now.

-I have a bunch of pages going now and I'm working on my biggest page on "How more people can actually win the lottery" now, but you can check out the sitemap I just recently created to see all of the different pages and links there are on my website now, it's really growing.
+I have a bunch of content article pages on my website now and I'm constantly working on new pages like my newest one on "How more people can actually win the lottery" , but you can check out the sitemap I just recently created to see all of the different pages and links there are on my website now, it's really growing.
 This particular page has the least of my original content of personal thought that's coming from myself, because I wanted some basic lottery history on my website, until I can get some time to edit it properly.
-Here it is...
+You can read all of this below or download the pdf version here of Lottery History.

 Lotteries in the Ancient and Medieval World